-- All public and private schools are inspected at least once per term and reports produced. - Guidelines, policies, circulars issued by the national level are effectively communicated and explained to schools. - School reports have been discussed and used to recommend corrective actions, and that those actions have subsequently been followed-up.
+- All public and private schools are inspected at least twice per term and reports produced. - Guidelines, policies, circulars issued by the national level are effectively communicated and explained to schools. - School reports have been discussed and used to recommend corrective actions, and that those actions have subsequently been followed-up.

-5 Sector Requirements for the Non-Wage Recurrent Grant
+6 Non-Wage Recurrent Expenditures